suucy/discord_invite_manager/README.md

-Write the command cd copied/location.
+Write the command cd copied/location example: cd Desktop

 Type npm to install the modules.
-Discord if you have trouble just type npm i discord.js
+If you have trouble just type npm install discord.js

-To run the boat node . or node index.js write.
+To run the bot type the command node . or node index.js

-After the installation, go into the Settings folder and then open the Settings.json file.
+After the installation, go into the Settings folder and then open the Settings.json file and change the following.

-{ "Token": "", "Prefix": "-", "Private_Server": true }
+{ "Token": " ", "Prefix": "-", "Private_Server": true }

 Commands